Skip to content

 This makes encountering one in the wild a truly special and rare experience.

-While it’s important to exercise caution when encountering this snake, appreciating its role in Michigan’s ecosystem is essential.
+While it’s important to exercise caution when encountering this snake, it’s also essential to appreciate its role in Michigan’s ecosystem.

 With proper conservation efforts and protection of its habitat, we can ensure the survival of this remarkable species for future generations to admire and appreciate.